 In the absence of that information, fascism and empire look like a lot more fun than they really are.
 Especially to rich fools like Trump and his idiot followers.

 Everyone has heard of the millions of Russians, Poles, Gypsies and Jews who died in Nazi concentration camps during World War II.
-However, most people don’t know those camps were reopened afterward by vengeful Russians, Poles, and Czechs after the war ended to facilitate the postwar deaths of roughly 3 million Germans.
+However, most people don’t know those camps were reopened afterward by vengeful Russians, Poles, and Czechs to facilitate the postwar deaths of roughly 3 million Germans.
 Civilian and military alike.

 The horrible truth is that millions of Poles and Czechs of German descent were also killed by their own neighbors, forced from their homes, and sent fleeing to a ruined Fatherland.
 Men were summarily executed, women were raped, and babies starved.
 Homes and possessions were appropriated without compensation.